🔥 Real-World Examples: Explore Our Salesforce & ManoMano Case Studies! 🔥 Read Now

 Next Step

 As the result show, our implemented retry-mechanism dramatically increases the response time and adds additional load on the 3 backends, especially when they are having problems.
-This could lead to other problems in your distributed system, why you should think about the use of a CircuitBreaker.
-In my next post I’ll describe the usecase of Resilience4J’s CircuitBreaker and how to test it with Steadybit.
+This could lead to other problems in your distributed system, which is why you should think about the use of a CircuitBreaker.
+In my next post, I’ll describe the use case of Resilience4J’s CircuitBreaker and how to test it with Steadybit.